-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 If you’re a desktop user after the best possible performance, then you probably don't care how much juice you're using.
 But for laptop and convertible tablet owners, drive efficiency is more important than speed—especially if you want all-day battery life.

 Choosing an extremely efficient drive like Samsung’s 850 EVO over a faster-but-power-hungry NVMe drive (like, say, the Samsung 960 EVO) can gain you 90 minutes or more of extra unplugged run time.
-And higher-capacity models can draw more power than less-spacious drives, simply because there are more NAND packages in bigger drives to write your data to.
+And higher-capacity models can draw more power than less-spacious drives, simply because there are more NAND packages on bigger drives to write your data to.

 While the above advice is true in a general sense, some drives can buck trends, and technology is always advancing and changing the landscape.
-If battery life is key to your drive-buying considerations, be sure to consult the battery testing we do on every SSD we test, as well as our Best Storage for Notebook Battery Life feature, which compares the battery performance of over 100 drives.
+If battery life is key to your drive-buying considerations, be sure to consult the battery testing we do on every SSD we test.

 What controller should your SSD have?

 Think of the controller as the processor of your drive.
-It routes your reads and writes, and performs other key drive performance and maintenance tasks.
-It’s interesting to dive deep into specific controller types and specs.
+It routes your reads and writes and performs other key drive performance and maintenance tasks.
+It can be interesting to dive deep into specific controller types and specs.
 But for most people, it’s enough to know that, much like PCs, more cores are better for higher-performing, higher-capacity drives.

 While the controller obviously plays a big role in performance, unless you like to get into the minute details of how specific drives compare against each other, it’s better to check out our reviews to see how a drive performs overall, rather than focusing too much on the controller.